urastogi885/beginner_tutorials/readme.md

 Simple project to get started with ROS:
 - Contains a beginner level tutorial as a ROS package to establish communication between 2 ROS nodes.

-## Install ROS
+## Dependencies

-- This project utilizes the functionality of ROS Kinetic.
+- This project was developed using ROS Kinetic.
 - It is highly recommended that ROS Kinetic is properly installed on your system before the use of this project.
-- Use this [*link*](http://wiki.ros.org/kinetic/Installation/Ubuntu) to install full-desktop version of ROS Kinetic.
+- Follow the instructions on this [*link*](http://wiki.ros.org/kinetic/Installation/Ubuntu) to install full-desktop version of ROS Kinetic.
 - Check the version of ROS to ensure successful installation.
 ```shell script
 rosversion roscpp